microsoft/Windows-universal-samples/AllJoynClientExperiences/readme.md

 -   Discovering and connecting to an Onboardee's SoftAP.
 -   Implementing method calls to get an Onboardee's network scan, configuring an Onboardee with WiFi credentials etc.

+**Note**
+Scenario 2 - For onboarding physical devices, there is a known issue with the WiFi scan/connect APIs which prevent joining networks as private.
+This will be fixed for RTM.
+In the meanwhile developers can
+-   Either manually change the network type to private after joining the Onboarding access point, by going to Settings->Network and Internet->Wi-Fi->Advanced options->Change the “Find devices and content” switch to On position.
+-   Or use the Onboarding producer on the same subnet to emulate the Onboarding experience.

+For more info on how to change network to private or how to make sure the machines are on the same subnet, please refer to [Troubleshooting AllJoyn blog](http://channel9.msdn.com/Blogs/Internet-of-Things-Blog/Troubleshooting-AllJoyn-with-Windows-10-Insider-Preview-Builds)

 **Note** The Windows universal samples require Visual Studio 2015 to build and Windows 10 to execute.

 To obtain information about Windows 10, go to [Windows 10](http://go.microsoft.com/fwlink/?LinkID=532421)